 Rewards From The Master

-God is very generous; but God's people are sometimes envious of His big-heartedness to others.
+God is very kind and generous.
+But God's people are sometimes envious of His big-heartedness to others.
 Jesus told a parable about the kingdom of heaven, likening it to a vineyard with manual labourers.
-The men hired at the beginning of the day agreed a fixed wage, but later additions to the workforce were only promised a 'fair wage' (Matthew 20:4).
-However things did not turn out as expected.
+The men hired at the beginning of the day agreed a fixed wage, but later additions to the workforce were only promised a 'fair wage' (Matthew 20:1-7).
+However, things did not turn out as expected.

 When their money was handed out at the end of the day, the latecomers were given the same as the fixed wage for a whole day.
 Those who had worked longer expected more money – despite agreeing the wage.
 They were very disappointed when they only got what had been decided.
 So they started to complain.
 They thought it was unfair on them.
 After all, they had worked much harder.
 They felt it was a moral injustice.

-Envy is a wicked motivator and should have no place among God’s people.
+Envy is a wicked motivator; it should have no place among God’s people.
 But all too often, the older church members resent the blessings which young or new believers receive.
-Jesus was teaching His trainee apostles that they should not let people in the churches demand their rights to have things the way they want, or be envious of God's kindness to people who do not seem to have deserved it.
+Jesus was teaching His trainee apostles that believers in the churches must not demand their rights to have things the way they want; nor should they be envious of God's kindness to people who do not seem to have deserved it.
 We can never earn our salvation or any reward as we serve the Lord; His reward is a free gift to those who freely offer themselves to Him.
-Often those who seem most undeserving will be the most grateful, while those who get their 'rights' are arrogant.
-It is time to recognise the extreme grace of God to us and learn to praise Him for even greater grace to others.
+Often, those who seem most undeserving will be the most grateful, while those who demand their 'rights' are arrogant.
+It is time to recognise that God’s grace is extreme and extravagant.
+So, let us learn to praise Him for His undeserved grace to others.